bchimborazo/claims-analysis/README.md

 - How to run this notebook:
 - Option 1: Google Colab
 1. Click this link to open in Colab: https://colab.research.google.com/drive/1Ik4GoGQc5NuLwDalUXOnucVgEj2VSZqQ?usp=sharing
-2. Load the required csv files into folder (Note: storage of files is temporary, save files in local repository or store on device).
+2. Load the required csv files (Note: storage of files is temporary, save files in local repository or store on device).
 3. Run all cells

 - Option 2: VS Code